eeholmes/eeholmes.github.io/_pages/publications.md

 * Ward, E.J., H. Chirrakal, M. Gonzalez-Suarez, D. Aurioles-Gamboa, **E.E.
 Holmes**, L. Gerber.
 2010.
 Inferring spatial structure from time-series data: using multivariate state-space models to detect metapopulation structure of California sea lions in the Gulf of California, Mexico.
 Journal of Applied Ecology 47: 47-56. *Recommended by Faculty of 1000 Biology* [PDF](http://onlinelibrary.wiley.com/doi/10.1111/j.1365-2664.2009.01745.x/epdf)

 * <i class="fa fa-book"></i> **Holmes, E. E.** and E. J. Ward.
 2010.
-Analysis of multivariate time series using the MARSS package [PDF](http://cran.r-project.org/web/packages/MARSS/vignettes/UserGuide.pdf).
-User Guide for the [MARSS R package](http://cran.r-project.org/web/packages/MARSS/index.html)
+Analysis of multivariate time series using the MARSS package.
+User Guide for the MARSS R package version 1.0.
+Now outdated and replaced by more recent editions.

 * Viscido, S. V. and **E. E. Holmes**.
 2010.
 Statistical modelling of communities and ecosystems using the LAMDA software tool.
 Environmental Modelling and Software 25(12): 1905-1908.
 [PDF](ViscidoHolmes2010.pdf)